nicohirsau/bevyquad/README.md

 But in Rust we have async/await.
 Rust's `futures` are basically continuations - `future`'s stack may be stored into a variable to pause/resume execution of future's code at a later point.

-async/await support in macroquad comes without any external dependencies - no runtime, no executors and futures-rs is not involved.
+async/await support in bevyquad comes without any external dependencies - no runtime, no executors and futures-rs is not involved.
 It's just a way to preserve `main`'s stack on WASM and keep the code cross platform without any WASM-specific main loop.
 </Details>

 ## Community

 - [Quads Discord server](https://discord.gg/WfEp6ut) - a place to chat with the library's devs and other community members.
-- [Awesome Quads](https://github.com/ozkriff/awesome-quads) - a curated list of links to miniquad/macroquad-related code & resources.
+- [Awesome Quads](https://github.com/ozkriff/awesome-quads) - a curated list of links to miniquad/bevyquad-related code & resources.

 # Platinum sponsors

-Macroquad is supported by:
+bevyquad is supported by:

 [SourceGear](https://www.sourcegear.com/)